OxWearables/ukb_download_and_prep_template/docs/core.rst

 =========

 - The JSON file should have :code:`level` specified. :code:`"level": "primary"` identifies only diagnoses which were the primary diagnosis in the admission, whereas :code:`"level": "all"` identifies all diagnoses.
 - This dataset includes hospital admissions only.
 You may also want to extract appearance of these codes on death certificates, which are available in the download of participant data (fields `40001 and 40002 <https://biobank.ctsu.ox.ac.uk/crystal/label.cgi?id=100093>`_ or `via the Data Portal <https://biobank.ctsu.ox.ac.uk/crystal/exinfo.cgi?src=COVID19_availability>`_) .
+- Please note that if you used or are using a version of this repo from before 19.02.2021, an error in date processing may have caused wrongly assigned dates for health outcomes.
+Please re-download and re-process any data processed with `addNewHES.py`.